-Always report All incidents of piracy and armed robbery (actual, attempted or suspicious) occuring anywhere in the world to the 24 hour manned IMB PRC.
-This first step is crucial in the response procedures as well as promulgating the threat to ALL vessels in the ocean regions.
+Always report ALL actual, attempted or suspicious piracy and armed robbery incidents occurring anywhere to the 24-hour manned IMB PRC.
+This is crucial in the response procedures as well as broadcasting the threat to ALL vessels in the area.

 Tel: +60 3 2078 5763 / +60 3 2031 0287 / + 60 3 2031 3106